libp2p/specs/pubsub/gossipsub/README.md

 ### Ambient Peer Discovery

 With ambient peer discovery, the function is pushed outside the scope of the protocol.
-Instead, it relies on ambient connection events to perform peer discovery via protocol identification.
-Whenever a new peer is connected, the protocol checks to see if the peer implements floodsub, and if so it sends a hello packet that announces the topics that it is currently subscribing to.
+Instead, the mechanism for discovering peers is provided for by the environment.
+In practice, this can be embodied by DHT walks, rendezvous points, etc. This protocol relies on the ambient connection events produced by such mechanisms.
+Whenever a new peer is connected, the protocol checks to see if the peer implements floodsub and/or gossipsub, and if so, it sends it a hello packet that announces the topics that it is currently subscribing to.

 This allows the peer to maintain soft overlays for all topics of interest.
 The overlay is maintained by exchanging subscription